stijn-dejongh/lovecraft_public_domain/raw_converts/dq.md

 to Inganok and had worked in the onyx quarries of that twilight place; and this sailor said there was certainly a desert to the north of the peopled region, which everybody seemed to fear and shun.
-The Thorabonian opined that this desert led around the utmost rim of impassable peaks into Leng&rsquo;s horrible plateau, and that this was why men feared it; though he admitted there were other vague tales of evil presences and nameless sentinels.
+The Thorabonian opined that this desert led around the utmost rim of impassable peaks into Leng's horrible plateau, and that this was why men feared it; though he admitted there were other vague tales of evil presences and nameless sentinels.
 Whether or not this could be the fabled waste wherein unknown Kadath stands he did not know; but it seemed unlikely that those presences and sentinels, if indeed they truly existed, were stationed for naught.